Opioid Overdose

-Beacon Helps Harm Reduction and Substance Abuse Providers Reduce Opioid Overdoses
+Beacon Helps Harm Reduction and Substance Abuse Providers Reduce Overdoses

-Trek Medics has developed the Beacon Crisis Response platform to reduce fatal opioid overdoses by improving access to responders carrying Naloxone
+Trek Medics has developed the Beacon Crisis Response platform to reduce fatal overdoses by improving access to crisis responders

 Overcome Emergency Communication Challenges with Beacon